Veteran Suicide Prevention / Crisis HELP

 One of the wounded young men in her ward required oxygen to breathe.
 A good part of his face had been blown away by a blast in battle, though his eyes remained keen.
 The single tank was large enough to provde for many in the ward.
 If the tank had been damaged by the blast their ward would have been no more.
 Remarkably it remained intact.
 Her first thought was to turn to him.
 They locked eyes.
 She knew he could hear the abandon ship signal.

 "Don't worry.
 I'll stay with you.
 I won't leave you."

-She didn't say the words, but they both knew they would go down with the ship together.
 Gardner would do her best to get the men who could out to the lifeboats, then remain with those who could not make it.
 There were not enough lifeboats even with standard capacity.
-She prepared herself to go down with the ship and continued to make her rounds checking in with hand signals each of the wounded in her surgical recovery ward.
+She prepared herself to go down with the ship and continued to make her rounds visually, not able to leave her desk due to her back injury, checking in with hand signals each of the wounded in her surgical recovery ward.